(Disclosure: Some of the links below may be affiliate links)

 Value investing is a form of investing where investors evaluate the value of a company to find undervalued stocks in the stock market.

 In principle, it makes a lot of sense to choose stocks based on their prices and their real values.
 But how does it work in practice?
 It is what we see in this article.

 Value Investing is an investing philosophy where investors buy securities that are underpriced based on some analysis of the companies.
 The entire philosophy rests on a correct analysis of companies.

 In practice, finding the value of the securities is not that easy.
 How do you find the real value of a company?
-If the fundamental analysis of the company is invalid, you will never know if the stock is underpriced or not.
+If the fundamental analysis of the company is invalid, you will never know if the stock is underpriced.
 And you will end up buying bad stocks and losing money.